Ecwid/ecwid-wordpress-plugin/readme.txt

 - [+] New built-in "ecwid_ProductBrowserURL" feature: http://kb.ecwid.com/ecwid_ProductBrowserURL

 = 0.2 =
-- [+] New sidebars were added: search box, minicart and vertical categories
+- [+] New sidebar widgets were added: search box, minicart and vertical categories
 - [+] New options effecting the store appearance
 - [!]
 Minor bugfixes